 The health awareness survey starkly revealed that a decline in productivity as a result of mental disorders, poor sleep, and general malaise or fatigue is a particular problem.
 Seminars are held to eliminate these causes.
-Seminars on six topics were held through October 2019, with about 100 persons attending each session.
+Seminars on six topics were held through October 2019.
 These seminars will continue to be held to raise employee health literacy.